 The trick to taking care of yourself is to regularly schedule time for you.
 Mark it on your calendar and keep that commitment to yourself.

-- Soak in the beauty.
+* Soak in the beauty.
 Life is beautiful, even in the simplest details.
 But you’ll miss it if you go too fast.
 So don’t rush.
 Plan ample time for everything, including the “unplanned”.
 If you’re in a constant race from one thing to the next, cut something out until you finally have the time to simply enjoy each moment.
 Bonus: Stop chasing perfection.
-It’s OK if the dishes aren’t done every night or if your child’s clothes are wrinkled every once in awhile.
+It’s OK if the dishes aren’t done every night or the laundry pile is a bit overflowing.
 You’re not perfect, and you don’t have to be.
 All you have to do is try your best.

 There are many ways to nurture yourself.
 They don’t have to be flashy, expensive, obvious gestures, such as going to the spa every week or taking an extended vacation.
-You might not be able to go to the spa every week or take an extended vacation, but you can optimize those hidden pockets of time throughout your day.
-Deliberating making the time you need to nurture yourself – even if just a few minutes here and there throughout the day – can make a world of difference in your ability to feel better.
+You might not be able book a solo-getaway trip, but you can optimize those hidden pockets of time throughout your day.
+Deliberately making the time you need to nurture yourself – even if just a few minutes here and there throughout the day – can make a world of difference in feeling better.

 Nurturing your family begins with you.
 If you want others to treat you well, treat yourself well first.
 Nurturing yourself transforms you and your parenting.
 As they say in the airline safety demonstration on airplanes, you have to put on your own oxygen mask before you can help those around you.